 - The parties must submit a response, if any, to the report within three days after receiving it.

-- The decision of the provost, dean or associate vice president must be rendered within 14 days after the final hearing session.
+- The provost, dean, or associate vice president must render a written decision within seven days after receiving the panel’s report.

 - The president, provost, or vice president must receive an appeal, if any, within five days after the initial decision.